Dan Hanger – Local News Anchor Shares his Duluth Story

 Hanger dreamed of getting back into the news business.
 Ultimately, he got his chance; a reporter position opened up at FOX-21/KQDS-TV.
 He was hired in 2010 and became an anchor in 2011.

 With hard work, dedication, and deep gratitude for second chances, Hanger has continued moving up the ladder at the station.
-Today, he holds the prestigious three-prong title of anchor/reporter/producer and loves his work.
-Hanger also speaks highly of his boss, news director Steve Goodspeed, as well as his longtime news director before that, Dan Clouse.
+Today, he holds the prestigious three-prong anchor/reporter/producer title and loves his work.
+Hanger also speaks highly of his boss, news director Steve Goodspeed, and his longtime news director before that, Dan Clouse.

 “I’m so interested in stuff,” he said.
 “I want to get the truth for people.
 I feel I’m fair and upfront, and having built connections and trust, I can get stories done fast.
 I want to make an impact.”